dilayercelik/dilayercelik.github.io/Transcript.md

 ## 2020/21: Second Year

-- Calculus and Linear Algebra (term 1)
+- Calculus and Linear Algebra

-- Intermediate Statistical Methods using R + Bayesian Statistics (term 1 & 2)
+- Intermediate Statistical Methods using R + Bayesian Statistics

-- Development of Communication and Cognition (term 1 & 2)
+- Development of Communication and Cognition

-- Qualitative and Mixed Research Methods (term 1)
+- Qualitative and Mixed Research Methods

-- Language and Cognition (term 2)
+- Language and Cognition

-- The Psychology of Individual Differences (term 2)
+- The Psychology of Individual Differences

-- Language and Communication (term 2)
+- Language and Communication

 ---
 ## 2019/20: First Year

-- Introduction to Research Methods using R (term 1 & 2)
+- Introduction to Research Methods using R

-- Introduction to Language - linguistics (term 1)
+- Introduction to Language - linguistics

-- Memory (term 1)
+- Memory

-- Evidence and Enquiry (term 1)
+- Evidence and Enquiry

-- Neural Basis of Perception, Memory and Language (term 2)
+- Neural Basis of Perception, Memory and Language

-- Social Psychology (term 2)
+- Social Psychology

-- Perception, Attention and Learning (term 2)
+- Perception, Attention and Learning

-- Introduction to Speech Science, speech science software (e.g. PRAAT) (term 2)
+- Introduction to Speech Science, speech science software (e.g. PRAAT)

 *NB: no reported grades/weighting counting towards my final degree because of COVID-19.*